N-Shar-ma/unicode-emoji-toolkit/README.md

 ## Contributing

 Pull requests for any bug fixes or enhancements are welcome!

-Do create an issue before before making a PR.
+- Do create an issue before before starting work on a PR.
+- After forking and cloning this repositry to your local machine, run `npm install` to install the developement dependency(jest) for testing.
+- After making the proposed changes locally, add tests and update the usage section in the README if and as required.
+- Be sure to run all tests using `npm run test` before pushing, and make a PR only if all tests pass.

 ## License